FunkyDe/ho-ieee/README.md

 Digit Arrays: Localization and conversion from floating point back to pdxvars both present an interesting challenge.
 Since floats can exceed pdxvars' min and max values by orders of magnitude, I need to precalculate the decimal representations of the powers of 2 in order to compute floating-point values.
 An on action runs on startup which triggers a scripted effects which performs this precalculation, storing its results in global arrays and values.
 Be careful when using variables of the form `global.digit_power@var:###` and arrays of the form `global.digit_array@var:###`, where the `###` is a variable with an integer value.

 Errors: This mod is complex, so I have implemented a system of error logging for testing purposes.
 Generally, an error will do two things, raise a message in `game.log` and increment a temp var called `NAME_error_flag`.
 These variables are useful as they can accumulate the error number, so reading the counter after a bad function call counts the number of errors.
 However, due to the nature of scripted effects, these errors cannot affect control flow efficiently.
-This means that in the case errors do occur, their impact will propagate to anything else it interacts with.
+This means that in the case errors do occur, but their impact will propagate to anything else it interacts with.

 Tests: I have implemented a series of tests in order to verify the function of functions during development.
 If you want to examine the tests themselves, you can check out `scripted_effects/ieee_tests.txt` - each test is a scripted effect named `ieee_test_####`, which prints a short result to `game.log`.
 These tests run on game startup and generate a report in `game.log` for each test and any failures.
 Additionally, you can execute all tests at once with the scripted effect `ieee_run_tests` (in-game terminal: `e ieee_run_tests`).
 Error messages may appear in `game.log` after executing tests, but that is to be expected from testing the functions' error handlers.

 Assumptions: When modding scripts try to access a variable that has not been set yet, it will read 0.
 This may raise a bit of confusion, as the script treats both the modder forgetting to set a variable/parameter and them deliberately setting a variable to 0 equivalently.
 Notes have been taken in the comments to describe the outcome for uninitialized variables, but extra care should be taken with scripted effects that handle numerical input: to_bitwise, to_float, etc. Since their inputs are meant to be numbers, leaving inputs uninitialized as 0 will proceed with no errors, warnings, or notification.
 These 0-critical inputs will be marked in comments with the line `# If no input is given, the function will use 0 in place **and return no error**` in the comments above each function.

 NaN: It is very difficult to create exceptions in Hearts of Iron IV, as there is no way to break the execution of a scripted effect or trigger as far as I can tell.
 This means that signaling NaNs are effectively impossible as sNaNs require an exception to be raised immediately.
-Therefore, all NaNs implemented in ho-ieee-754 are effectively quiet NaN.
+Therefore, all NaNs implemented in ho-ieee-754 are effectively quiet NaNs.
 Since exceptions are impossible, the only difference between quiet and signaling functions is whether or not a warning is displayed and a flag incremented.

 # TODOlist:

+- Comparisons
+- Rename all functions to camelCase and change documentation headers to camelCase
-- Comparison
+- Simplify arguments
 - Addition
     - positive case
     - negative